 Lunesta is a highly powerful, mind-altering drug that can quickly lead to addiction.
 Once an addiction has taken hold, suddenly quitting the drug will cause harsh symptoms of withdrawal, such as anxiety and insomnia.

 Getting treatment at an inpatient or outpatient facility is the most effective way to overcome an addiction to Lunesta.

 Many treatment centers offer medically assisted detox, which helps patients cope with the withdrawal process.
 Medications are often used during detox to prevent or reduce the severity of withdrawal symptoms.

 Addiction treatment centers also help former users break their psychological dependence on Lunesta.
 This is achieved through various methods of therapy, such as cognitive behavioral therapy and group counseling.
 Support groups and relapse prevention education also play a large role in the treatment process.

-If you or someone you love is struggling with Lunesta addiction, please contact us now for help finding the best treatment option.
+If you or someone you love is struggling with Lunesta addiction, please contact a treatment specialist for help finding the best treatment option.

 Get help today